dg/ftp-deployment/readme.md

 <!--#include file="main.js" -->
 ```

-This tool will combine scripts together and minifies them via Closure Compiler
-and speed-up your website.
+This tool will combine scripts together and minify them with the Closure Compiler to speed-up your website.

-In the `deployment.ini` you can create multiple sections, i.e. you may have separated
+In the `deployment.ini`, you can create multiple sections, i.e. you may have separate
 rules for data and for application.